LamelK/LamelK/README.md

 # Hello, I'm Lamel Kekana 👋

-Welcome to my profile!
-I'm passionate about data science and machine learning, and I love taking on projects that let me explore new technologies and put my skills to the test.
+Welcome to my GitHub profile.
+I'm excited to share my work with you!
+Here, you’ll find a collection of my personal projects, contributions, and experiments in data science, machine learning, and more.

+Feel free to explore my repositories, dive into the code, and if you find something interesting or useful, contributions are always welcome and please leave a star ⭐!

 ## 🔗 Connect with Me:
 [![Email](https://img.shields.io/badge/Lamel466@gmail.com-D14836?style=flat&logo=gmail&logoColor=white)](mailto:Lamel466@gmail.com)